1 The woman is brought before Jesus (see John 8:2-3)

 Jesus does not condone what she had done, or dismiss her sin as unimportant, or understandable.
 He knows, and she does too, that what she has done is wrong.
 But he condemns the sin, not the sinner, and commands her not to sin again.
 The woman is called to change, but the message is aimed directly at each one of us.

-Some Extra Reading: an extract from ‘Unapologetic: why, despite everything, Christianity can still make surprising emotional sense.’ by Francis Spufford
+Some suggested extra reading: an extract from ‘Unapologetic: why, despite everything, Christianity can still make surprising emotional sense.’ by Francis Spufford

 See the new website about the Life of Jesus Christ Bible Study Resource: The Woman Taken in Adultery – Women of the New Testament